tldr-pages/tldr/pages/common/poetry.md

 `poetry new {{project_name}}`

-- Install and add a dependency to pyproject.toml:
+- Install and add a dependency and its subdependencies to `pyproject.toml` in the current directory:

 `poetry add {{dependency}}`